 As her mind wandered over all these things, her pencil flew across the page.
 She attempted to compose her own poem, patterned after Shakespeare’s lines, but she termed herself sorely lacking.
 “The above poem proves I am not gifted with the ability to express myself in such a succinct form,” she wrote beneath her feeble efforts at greatness.
 In deep concentration, she took no notice of the crunch of newly fallen leaves until a shadow fell over her shoulder to steal away the sunlight.

 * * *

 Periodically sipping from a flask of brandy, Fitzwilliam Darcy walked briskly along the country lane while humming a sea shantie.
 The tune made him smile.
-He had learned the air from two of his father’s cottagers when he was but a boy.
+Darcy had learned the air from two of his father’s cottagers when he was but a boy.
 They were his cottagers now, and he still enjoyed spending time at the tables of Ned Little and Henry Boardman.
-Needless to say, his mother Lady Anne Darcy’s reaction was all for which a young boy could ask when he had proudly performed it for her.
-Darcy missed his mother more than an adult man should admit, but she was always his champion.
+Unsurprisingly, his mother Lady Anne Darcy’s reaction was all for which a young boy could ask when he had proudly performed the tune for her.
+Darcy missed his mother more than an adult man should admit, for she had always been his champion.
 His father had roared his “disapproval” of the song, but Lady Anne had gleefully claimed the tune delightful, but warned him it was not a song for mixed company.
 His father had privately warned him the Irish air was too bawdy for the son of George Darcy to sing.